stridecolossus/JOVE/docs/blog/part-4-models/texture-fonts.md

 }
 ```

-And is added to the global settings:
+Which is added to the global blending configuration:

 ```java
 VkPipelineColorBlendStateCreateInfo get() {